VandyHacks/vaken/docs/docs/dev/running.md

 sidebar_label: Running
 ---

+### Setup

+You will need [npm](https://github.com/npm/cli) as a package manager and build runner.

+Run `./scripts/install.sh` from the top level of the Vaken repository.
+Note that the variables in the new `.env` file will need to be changed to valid values

 ### Running the app:

 You will need your own instance of MongoDB in order to run Vaken.
 We recommend using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to set up a cluster and